 Such priority shall be consistent with previous percentage workload assignments up to and including 2/3 load for all faculty (except for 78% load for assignments based on a mix of 15 and 18 hour loads and 75% in Intensive English Language Programs) and shall provide a right of first refusal for any divisional/departmental assignments on their qualifying list with the exception of Summer Quarter assignments or assignments required to maintain a full-load for full-time faculty.
 If a course assigned by the unit administrator is subsequently cancelled or reassigned, the faculty member maintains a right of first refusal, defined below.

 This consistent workload assignment is guaranteed for the following quarter (except Summer Quarter) unless the PH faculty member is notified in writing no later than 30 calendar days prior to the end of the current quarter (except Fall Quarter, for which the faculty will be notified by the last day of Summer Quarter).
-If a faculty member's workload varied from quarter to quarter during his/her qualifying period so as to not average a normally available workload percentage, 50% will be used as the guaranteed workload percentage for assignment purposes.
+If a faculty member's workload varied from quarter to quarter during his/her qualifying period so as to not average a normally available workload percentage, the consistent workload shall be rounded to the nearest available workload.
+When the consistent workload falls halfway between the nearest available workloads, it shall be rounded up.
+Fifty percent (50%) will be used as the minimum guaranteed workload percentage for assignment purposes.
 In order to maintain a guaranteed load, the unit administrator may assign the PH faculty member, if qualified, courses not on his/her qualifying list and/or non-teaching duties.

 The qualifying list shall include courses taught within the twelve (12) quarter qualifying period and can be modified as follows: any course taught in three separate quarters during the previous three years before ratification or subsequent to establishment of the original qualifying list, shall be added to the list by the unit administrator; courses may be deleted from the list by review with the unit administrator based on evaluations.